The Koestler Scotland Exhibition, curated by Jenni Fagan

 The project is supported by the National Lottery through Creative Scotland, with additional support from the Robertson Trust.

 10am – 4pm

-SPAN Networking opportunity to learn about the Creating Conversations programme and engage in dialogue with other artists who are planning or delivering in arts and criminal justice sector.
-Tickets are £10 and are available to buy here.
+SPAN Networking opportunity to learn about the Creative Conversations programme and engage in dialogue with other artists who are planning or delivering in arts and criminal justice sector.
+Tickets are free and are available to book here.

 Mindful Exhibition Tour

 Join Martin Stepek, one of Scotland’s foremost mindfulness teachers, author, poet, Sunday Herald mindfulness columnist and founder of Ten for Zen on his mindfulness tour around the Narrative exhibition.
 Martin will use his vast experience in mindfulness, and his great love of the arts, to guide you in fully experiencing the work on display.

 Sunday 26 November 2017